Infamous (video game): Gameplay

 Empire City is built on three islands, and the player must work through main story missions on each island before being able to access the next one, though future missions may require the player to return to an earlier island.
-Each island is divided into a number of sectors, at the start of the game controlled by three different gangs, the Neon District being controlled by Sasha and her Reapers, the Warren District being controlled by Alden Tate and the Dust Men (also referred to as the Transients), and the Historic District being controlled by Kessler and the First Sons.
-The player can undertake a side mission in each sector, once certain main story requirements have been met, to free that sector from gang control, reducing or eliminating the presence of the gang in that sector.
+Each island is divided into a number of sectors, at the start of the game controlled by three different gangs, the Neon District being controlled by Sasha and her Reapers, the Warren District being controlled by Alden Tate and the Dust Men, and the Historic District being controlled by Kessler and the First Sons.
+The player can undertake a side mission in each sector, once certain main story requirements have been met, to free that sector from gang control by reducing or eliminating its presence in that sector.
 Other side missions may also unlock medical stations where Cole will re-awaken should he die.
 Though Cole must travel on foot he eventually gains powers that allow him to grind along power cables and powered, elevated train rails and to hover for a short time.
 Scattered around the city are hundreds of 'Blast Shards' which Cole can collect to increase the amount of electricity he can store.
-There are 32 'Dead Drop' satellite transmitters that help to reveal more of the back-story in the game, all being narrated by John White, or being recordings of Kessler and his experiments.
+There are 32 'Dead Drop' satellite transmitters that help to reveal more of the backstory in the game.

 Plot

 A cutscene from Infamous, showing Cole discovering his new powers with his girlfriend, Trish.
-The game uses comic book style cut scenes (similar to ones used in the Sly Cooper series) to extend the superhero motif further.
+The game uses comic book-style cut scenes (similar to ones used in the Sly Cooper series) to extend the superhero motif further.

 Setting

-InFamous is set in Empire City, a fictional metropolis based on New York City and separated from the American mainland by a single bridge.
-The city is spread across three boroughs, each with their own elevated train system and power grid, and connected to the others by a series of bridges and tunnels.
+InFamous is set in Empire City, a fictional coastal metropolis connected to the American mainland by a single bridge.
+The city, inspired by New York City, is spread across three islands, each with its own borough, elevated train system, and power grid.
+Each island is connected to the others by a network of bridges and tunnels.
 The boroughs are the Neon District, the city's entertainment and business center decorated by grand Art Deco monuments; the Warren, a run-down residential neighborhood and international shipping hub; and the Historic District, the seat of the city government dominated by old Neo-Gothic and Beaux-Arts skyscrapers.
-The game's premise is built around the partial destruction of the Historic District by a mysterious explosion, followed by a viral epidemic that forces the federal government to quarantine the city.
-A rise in violent crime overwhelms the police, resulting in societal collapse.
+The game opens with a mysterious explosion that decimates several blocks of the Historic District, followed by a viral epidemic that forces the federal government to quarantine the city.
+A subsequent rise in violent crime overwhelms the city's police force, resulting in societal collapse.